DrugLib.com — Drug Information Portal

 Polman CH, O'Connor PW, Havrdova E, Hutchinson M, Kappos L, Miller DH, Phillips JT, Lublin FD, Giovannoni G, Wajgt A, Toal M, Lynn F, Panzara MA, Sandrock AW; AFFIRM Investigators.
 A randomized, placebo-controlled trial of natalizumab for relapsing multiple sclerosis.
 N Engl J Med.
 2006 Mar 2;354(9):899-910.

 IFNB Multiple Sclerosis Study Group.
 Interferon beta-lb is effective in relapsing-remitting multiple sclerosis.
 I. Clinical results of a multicenter, randomized, double-blind, placebo-controlled trial.
-1993 [classical article] Neurology.
+1993 [classical article].
+Neurology.
 2001 Dec;57(12 Suppl 5):S3-9.
-No abstract available.

 Paty DW, Li DK; UBC MS/MRI Study Group and IFNB Multiple Sclerosis Study Group.
 Interferon beta-lb is effective in relapsing-remitting multiple sclerosis.
 II.
 MRI analysis results of a multicenter, randomized, double-blind, placebo-controlled trial.
-1993 [classical article] Neurology.
+1993 [classical article].
+Neurology.
 2001 Dec;57(12 Suppl 5):S10-5.
-No abstract available.

 Sadovnick AD, Ebers GC.
 Epidemiology of multiple sclerosis: a critical overview.
 Can J Neurol Sci.
 1993 Feb;20(1):17-29.
 Review.